 What’s New with the Flu?

-During the week ending March 5, 2016, the Centers for Disease Control and Prevention (CDC) says that influenza activity remained elevated in the United States.
+During the week ending May 7, 2016, the Centers for Disease Control and Prevention (CDC) says that influenza activity in the United States continues to decrease.

-To minimize your chances of getting the flu home from sick co-workers, students or fellow commuters, make sure you practice proper handwashing.
+To minimize your chances of getting the flu from sick co-workers, students or fellow commuters, make sure you practice proper handwashing.

 Cold & Flu Prevention Steps

 Important steps to protecting you and your family from the spread of cold or flu germs.

 - Avoid touching your eyes, nose or mouth.
 Germs spread this way.

 - Cover your nose and mouth with a tissue when you cough or sneeze.